Town of Wake Forest Joyner Park Community Center and Playground

 Phase I design and construction services developed passive and active recreational uses such as inclusive play areas for all ages and needs, lawn seating and benches, on-site parking, stormwater management, and flexible spaces for interactive programming.
 Phase II/III design and construction services have added the following elements: restroom facility, additional sidewalks, basketball court, pickleball court, two Bocce ball courts, horseshoes, entry area from the Bonnet/Wrightsville intersection, maintenance/ storage shed, wavy fences, and landscaping.

 The Rodgers Family Skate Plaza at Trackside is a 13,000 square foot, four tiered, skate plaza located in downtown Apex which mimics street skating conditions and also includes competition skateboarding elements.
 CLH provided landscape architecture and civil engineering services for this project and coordinated extensively during design and implementation with the skateboard consultant Team Pain.
 Additionally, CLH conducted a design charrette with 25 local skateboarders ages 5-35.
 The skateboarders were divided into five groups who presented their ideas.
 The group voted on the best idea from each group and these ideas were incorporated into the final design.
 The grand opening for Phase I occurred August 1, 2015.
 CLH helped raise over $300,000 in in-kind donations for this project.
-Fundraising efforts are now underway for Phase II to include a covered, outdoor performance pavilion.

 In 2008, CLH was hired to develop a master plan for a new 71-acre downtown park for the Town of Knightdale.
 To re-establish Knightdale’s downtown as a vibrant hub, CLH worked with the Town to create a performing arts and farmer’s market venue which reflects its farms-to-rails history.